sambhavmahajan/mini_reddis/README.md

 # Mini Reddis
 This is a reddis clone, but with less features.
-It starts on 5233 port
+It utilizes a TCP server running by default on 5233 port.

 ## Featues:
 - Reteriving value from key: Get Request with endpoint /username/password/key